The Growth of Warts

-In most cases, our specialist can diagnose a common wart with one or more of these techniques:
+In most cases, our specialist can diagnose with one or more of these techniques:

 - Examining the affected area

 - Scraping off the top layer of the growth to check for signs of dark, pinpoint dots — clotted blood vessels

 - Removing a small section of the wart (shave biopsy) and sending it to a laboratory for analysis to rule out other types of skin growths

 Possible treatment methods?

 The goals of treatment are to destroy the wart, stimulate an immune system response to fight the virus, or both.
 Treatment may take weeks or months.
-Even with treatment, warts tend to recur or spread.
+Even with treatment, they tend to recur or spread.
 Our Specialist generally start with the least painful methods, especially when treating young children.

 Our doctor may suggest one of the following approaches, based on the location of your warts, your symptoms and your preferences.
 These methods are sometimes used in combination with home treatments, such as salicylic acid.

 - Stronger peeling medicine.
-Prescription-strength wart medications work by removing layers of a wart a little bit at a time.
+Prescription-strength wart medications work by removing layers a little bit at a time.

 Freezing (cryotherapy).
 Freezing therapy done by involving application of liquid nitrogen to the growth.
-This works by causing a blister to form under and around your wart.
+This works by causing a blister to form under and around it.
 Then, the dead tissue sloughs off within a week or so.
 This method may also stimulate your immune system to fight viral warts.
 You’ll likely need repeat treatments.